WhyVee/space_invaders_with_rl/README.md

 # Defeat Space Invaders with Reinforcement Learning!

-## Using a Deep Q-Network to play a Space Invaders clone made in PyGames
+## Using a Deep Q-Network to play a Space Invaders clone made in PyGame

 ### Summary
 Reinforcement learning is the future.
 Developing reinforcement learning models using video games is a great strategy that reduces costs by learning in an environment that can do no damage.
 An example of training in a real-life environment would be using a reinforcement learning model with a robot in a warehouse stacking boxes.
 If the model makes a mistake, boxes or even the warehouse itself could be damaged.
 Starting small, I would like to create a reinforcement learning model to play a simple game of space invaders.
 The business use for a model like this would be to implement it in future games; an enemy or ally that does not just run “on tracks” provides more enjoyment, and hopefully will provide a better experience.